Dontari Poe: Personal life

 The youngest of three brothers (Pierre and Robert Jr.), Poe grew up in the Whitehaven neighborhood of Memphis, Tennessee.
 Peter Schrager of Fox Sports compared Poe's background to Michael Oher's, which has been the subject of the 2006 book The Blind Side: Evolution of a Game.

 With a loan from his agent, Jimmy Sexton, Poe bought his mother a 2012 Cadillac Escalade for her birthday in January 2012.
 He later also bought her a house in the upscale Collierville suburb of Memphis.

-He was the only player to kneel for the National Anthem while with the Dallas Cowboys.